 The First 100 Years of S. L. Nusbaum Realty Company

-is a corporate history and one of several I have done over the course of more than 20 years in the publishing industry.
+is a Corporate and Institutional Histories and one of several I have done over the course of more than 20 years in the publishing industry.
 To date, the company spans (now over) one hundred years and four generations, and proudly, in 2014, it is a story still being written.
 This important Norfolk-based real estate company was founded in the city in 1906.
 The book documents the story of the Nusbaum family, people who care deeply about company clients but also the community in which they live.

 Curtain Call